dauidus/add-post-type-instructions/readme.txt

 Installation from WordPress Plugin Directory:

 1. From wp-admin interface, go to Plugins -> Add New
-2. Search for "Post Type Instructions"
+2. Search for "Dave Winter" and choose this plugin
 3. Click Install Now under the plugin name
 4. Click Ok to install the plugin
 5. Click Activate Plugin once installed